-Ankylosing spondylitis – An arthritis involving the inflammation of the spine, sacroiliac joints and occasionally the hips and shoulders.
+Ankylosing spondylitis – An arthritis involving inflammation of the spine, sacroiliac joints, and occasionally the hips and shoulders.
 Flexibility is greatly reduced, and in the worst cases, an individual’s vertebrae become fused.

 Antagonists – A class of drugs designed to competitively bind to cell receptors, thus preventing agonists from binding.